jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

 See [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

-Once done define a deployment.yaml or a pod.yaml file with the image name referencing the full path to the ECR private registry.
+Once done, define a `pod.yaml` or a deployment.yaml file with the image name referencing the full path to the ECR private registry.

 ```yaml
 apiVersion: v1